We received inquiry and someone will shortly be in contact with you.

 Day 6: Aberystwyth and surrounding area

 Today spend the day exploring the county of Ceredigion.
-Take a steam train through the stunning Rheidol Valley up to the nearby Devil’s Bridge which is shrouded in myth and features amazing waterfalls which you can spend some time at, or travel to the Hafod Estate, which dates back to the late Eighteenth Century.
+You can take a steam train through the stunning Rheidol Valley up to the nearby Devil’s Bridge which is shrouded in myth and features amazing waterfalls which you can spend some time at, or travel to the Hafod Estate, which dates back to the late 18th century.
 This historic location offers spectacular views, as well as waterfalls and woodland walks.
 It is a haven for rare plants and wildlife.

 Day 7: Departure journey

 Begin your onward journey after breakfast.
 If time allows, stop along the way at Welshpool which boasts two must-sees for keen gardeners!
-Powis Castle and Gardens has a world famous terraced garden, overhung with clipped yews, shelters rare and tender plants with an Italian and French influence.
+One of which being the Powis Castle and Gardens with a world famous terraced garden, overhung with clipped yews, shelters rare and tender plants with an Italian and French influence.
 This medieval castle sits high up, overlooking the stunning landscape.